Foodgasm: Consumer culture

 Food is considered a consumer material object but it is also a cultural dimension evident in the process of objectification through which people create themselves, their identities, social affiliations, relationships and practices in everyday life.
 Food is the most common way of consumption in our contemporary society and it can be found in different spheres of the society.

-Social media

-During the "information age" (starting from the late 1950s) thanks to the introduction of the personal computer, the vast amount of information is digitalized and people can transfer them quickly and freely through the "social media".

 Food advertising

 Through the use of new media advertisement, food and culinary industries try to send a message that makes people willing to spread the word about the products considered.
 The term "foodgasm" is used to spectacularize moments of eating pleasure; indeed it stimulates the nerves, the senses, and the pleasure center of the brain.
 Television food commercials do not simply rely on the "work of watching" (Jhally and Livant 124), but they mobilize future action by the spectator in the form of consumption (buying and eating).
 In this way the food orgasm is a channel to the body of the viewer, a commercial practice of sensory transmission in an effort to physically awaken a drive to buy.
 Foodgasm discourses position food as an opiate for the masses and consumption as a potential source of autonomy.
 Food advertising can have psychological consequences on consumers and particularly children, who are more susceptible to irresponsible reactions; it can influence people on an emotional level.
 They may associate food with specific feelings: peace, relax, happiness, satisfaction and this can originate addiction and obesity.